hyperledger/iroha-javascript/packages/docs-recipes/README.md

 # docs recipes

-A collection of code snippets with common Iroha 2 recipes for the documentation.
+Collection of code samples that are used for Iroha 2 JS Tutorial.

 ### Why as a separated package

 - Collect all recipes in a single place
 - Possible to use actual imports (like `@iroha2/client`)
 - The written code is affected by global repo type-check, so it's kind of doc tests